evan-hatley/Weather-Dashboard-App/README.md

 This is a simple weather app where the user just needs to input a city, and the API will use the geographic coordinates to display the current and future weather.

 ## Limitations
-As of now, the application is lacking the ability to save user's search information and display previous search buttons.
-Most of the Local Storage code is written, but I'm working to debug the createElement button.
+As of now, the application stores the user's local storage in the console, but it does not create the search history buttons.
+I'm working to fix that soon.

 ## Application Link
 The deployed application can be found at https://evan-hatley.github.io/Weather-Dashboard-App/